loveychauhan/pictoria/README.md

 # Pictoria 🎨

-Pictoria is a simple image-sharing web app, kind of like a mini Pinterest.
+Pictoria is a mordern image-sharing web app.
 Users can sign up, log in, and upload their favorite pictures.
 The app displays the images in a clean, responsive grid layout.
 I built this to practice React and get more comfortable with Firebase and Cloudinary.

 ---